-Each work of public art or monuments considered for purchase will be evaluated by the Committee and the appropriate Project Sponsor, based on available budget, final approval will be provided by Regional Council.
-The Region of Peel will purchase art in accordance with the Procurement /

-Acquisition section of these guidelines.
+Each work of public art or monuments considered for purchase will be evaluated by Regional Council.
+The Region of Peel will purchase art in accordance with the Procurement / Acquisition section of these guidelines.
 All visual arts mediums will be considered Purchased Art and will be the property of the Region of Peel.